Sim0nD3p/PySM/README.md

         - check shelf properties
         - add way to add container (container selector for part, select part and container)
     - ***add way to find best shelf according to place available (later)
+    - bug when drawing new racking when racking already selected

 ## Mid term
 - StoreFloor writer loader will be broken by the addition of geometry as a parent class